 This task provides funding for selected cities and counties to conduct sustained selective traffic enforcement projects.
 Speed enforcement will be a vital component of these enforcement efforts.
 Projects will conduct one wave of increased, high visibility enforcement emphasizing enforcement of speeding laws.
-In conjunction with enforcement activities there will be a statewide public information and education and enforcement campaign that will emphasize speed laws.
-A PI&E campaign will also supplement enforcement.
+In conjunction with enforcement activities there will be a statewide public information and education and enforcement enforcement.
 The primary objectives of these projects are to achieve an average of three vehicle stops per hour during enforcement periods.
-Federal funding will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate, applicable fringe benefits, and radar speed measurement devices (cost not to exceed \$4,000 per unit).
+Federal funding will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate, applicable fringe benefits, and radar and laser speed measurement devices (cost less than \$5,000 per unit).
 A list of the city and county agencies are shown on the next page.